Election results in Northern Ireland since 1973

 Local Government Elections

-Elections to the 26 district councils are held on a four-yearly cycle.
+Elections to the 26 district councils are generally held on a four-yearly cycle.
 At present each council is divided into 3 to 5 District Electoral Areas (Belfast has 9) which return 5 to 7 councillors (until 1985 there was greater variation in the number and size of districts) by proportional representation, using the Single Transferable Vote.
 (Local elections in the rest of the UK are in single-member constituencies, but in Northern Ireland a proportional system has been used since 1973.)
-The next local government elections will be held in May 2009, probably simultaneously with the Westminster election.
+The lastlocal government elections were held in May 2011, two years late.

 DUP UUP Oth U | Alliance | Others | SDLP SF